aau-fed/flexoffer_manager/README.md

 # FlexOffer Manager #

-*
-Offer Manager (FMAN)* - is a software system for aggregators, balance responsible parties (BRPs), micro-grid responsibles (MGRs) for managing (potentially large) collections of flexible electrical loads in the [FlexOffer form](https://www.goflex-community.eu/).
+*FlexOffer Manager (FMAN)* - is a software system for aggregators, balance responsible parties (BRPs), micro-grid responsibles (MGRs) for managing (potentially large) collections of flexible electrical loads in the [FlexOffer form](https://www.goflex-community.eu/).
 FMAN integrates advanced FlexOffer aggregation and disaggregation functionalities, optimization, as well as Graphical User Interface (GUI), which allows its users effectively and efficiently analyzing, trading, and shaping available flexibility in near real-time.
 The initial open-source version of the system was developed by researchers at the Daisy group, Aalborg University, Denmark.
 FMAN was successfully deployed and demonstrated in Cyprus, Germany, and Switzerland during the [H2020 GOFLEX project](https://goflex-project.eu/).

 ### What is this repository for? ###